AmbireTech/adex-protocol/README.md

 Custom events usually refer to events that are publisher-defined.
 For example, if you're a publisher with an e-commerce website, you might choose to send an event for product purchases.

-A potential use case is using AdEx for affiliate networks, where publishers getevery purchase of a product.
+A potential use case is using AdEx for affiliate networks, where publishers get a share of the revenue on every purchase of a product.

 #### Campaigns